TorbenJakobsen/setup_fedora_linux_as_workstation/README.rst

 Install Firmware Updates
 ------------------------

-| In my opinion faster and more updates than using Windows.
+| In my opinion faster and with more updates than using using Windows.
 | See https://github.com/fwupd/fwupd

 .. code:: bash